kneo/indi-bresserexos2/README.md

 - Works with KStars/Stellarium using Indi Connection
 - GoTo Coordinates and Track commands (Sidereal Tracking)
 - Park and Abort commands
+- Sync commands for alignment
+- Get/Set Site Location
-- Set Site Location and Date/Time
+- Set Date/Time

 ## Prerequisites
 Make sure you have software in this section installed before the build attempt.